 Where there is no express provision for the punishment of such a conspiracy, anybody who is a part of a criminal conspiracy to commit an act punishable by death or imprisonment for two years or more is punished in the same way as if he had assisted such offence.

-Is an offense committed under section 120B IPC bailable or not?
+Is an offence committed under section 120B IPC bailable or not?

-For an offense to be bailable or not, depends on the nature of the offense for which criminal conspiracy was committed.
+For an offence to be bailable depends on the nature of the offence for which criminal conspiracy was committed.